JamesByers/fireflies_project/README.md

 * Allows you to dim for realistic fireflies.
 Or select full brightness to use for holiday lights.
 * Supports two different builds from same circuit board
   * A two knob build for a simple interface and easier build
-  * A five knob build that allows you to select any hue, the number of concurrent fireflies, and the percentage mix of colors
+  * A five knob build that allows you to select any hue, the number of concurrent fireflies, iand the percentage mix of colors

 ### User guides